 3.4 Receive reports on the performance and independence of (i) the compliance function (ii) the risk function to ensure such functions can discharge their responsibilities effectively.

-3.5 Challenge and approve progress of the plans to mitigate each of the principal current and emerging risk exposures, ensuring that management are exercising appropriate control to reduce the likelihood of risk crystallisation resulting in financial loss, reputational damage or regulatory concern.
+3.5 Challenge and approve progress of the plans to mitigate each of the principal current and emerging risk exposures, ensuring that management are exercising appropriate control to reduce the likelihood of risk crystallisation resulting in financial loss, reputational damage or regulatory concern or adverse outcomes for the Society’s members.

-3.6 Review six-monthly reports from the Head of Payments & Financial Crime in his/her capacity as the Society’s Money Laundering Reporting Officer.
+3.6 Review a report from the Head of Payments & Financial Crime in his/her capacity as the Society’s Money Laundering Reporting Officer.

 3.7 Provide advice to the Remuneration Committee such that performance objectives do not drive excessive risk taking and that reward takes account of risk management performance.